ucarno/ow-league-tokens/README.md

 [opening new issue](https://github.com/ucarno/ow-league-tokens/issues/new),
 [making a pull request](https://github.com/ucarno/ow-league-tokens/pulls) or [buying me a coffee](https://ko-fi.com/ucarno).
-Also thanks to everyone for using this bot and leaving feedback!
+Thanks to everyone for using this bot, contributing and/or leaving feedback!

 ## Disclaimer
 This app is not affiliated with Blizzard Entertainment, Inc. All trademarks are the properties of their respective owners.